My Brilliant Friend (TV series): Reception

+Critical response

-The series has received critical acclaim.
-On Rotten Tomatoes, the first season has a 93% "certified fresh" rating with an average score of 8.4 out of 10 based on 57 reviews.
+On Rotten Tomatoes, the first season has a 93% rating with an average score of 8.4 out of 10 based on 57 reviews.
 The site's critical consensus is, "My Brilliant Friend is an expansive epic that gleans rapturous beauty from the most desolate of circumstances, but it is the intimacy between the central duo – and the remarkable performances that bring them to life – that audiences will remember most vividly".
-On Metacritic, it has a score of 87 out of 100 based on 20 reviews, indicating "universal acclaim".
+On Metacritic, it has a score of 87 out of 100 based on 20 reviews.
 Rhiannon Lucy Cosslett of The Guardian stated "How revolutionary it still feels to see female friendship explored onscreen in this way.
 It goes without saying that it takes the Bechdel test and turns it into ragù."

-On Rotten Tomatoes, the second season has a 100% "certified fresh" rating with an average score of 9.5 out of 10 based on 15 reviews.
+On Rotten Tomatoes, the second season has a 100% rating with an average score of 9.5 out of 10 based on 15 reviews.
 The site's critical consensus is, "Gorgeously shot and full of incredible performances, My Brilliant Friend's second season expands its small world with rich results."
-On Metacritic, it has a score of 92 out of 100 based on 8 reviews, indicating "universal acclaim".
+On Metacritic, it has a score of 92 out of 100 based on 8 reviews.

-On Rotten Tomatoes, the third season has a 100% "certified fresh" rating with an average score of 9.2 out of 10 based on 11 reviews.
-On Metacritic, it has a score of 96 out of 100 based on 6 reviews, indicating "universal acclaim".
+On Rotten Tomatoes, the third season has a 100% rating with an average score of 9.2 out of 10 based on 13 reviews.
+On Metacritic, it has a score of 96 out of 100 based on 6 reviews.

-In 2019, My Brilliant Friend was nominated for a Peabody Award.
+On Rotten Tomatoes, the fourth season has a 100% rating with an average score of 9 out of 10 based on 5 reviews.

+Awards and nominations

 Home media

-On April 2, 2019, HBO Home Entertainment released the first season on DVD and Digital in region 1.
+On April 2, 2019, HBO Home Entertainment released the first season on DVD and Digital in Region 1.